-Olivenhain Municipal Water District serves nearly two million gallons of recycled water every day, continuing a tradition that began in California in 1929.
+Olivenhain Municipal Water District serves over two and a half million gallons of recycled water every day, continuing a tradition that began in California in 1929.

 OMWD also purchases recycled water from Vallecitos Water District and San Elijo Joint Powers Authority to serve customers in portions of Encinitas and Carlsbad.
 OMWD continues to expand recycled water infrastructure throughout the area.
-In 2022, OMWD is planning to construct the Manchester Avenue Recycled Water Pipeline Project, which involves the construction of approximately 1.4 miles of six-inch diameter recycled water pipeline.
-The new pipeline will expand recycled water service to the corridor along Manchester Avenue and South El Camino Real from Via Poco to Tennis Club Drive.
+In 2023, OMWD completed construction of the Manchester Avenue Recycled Water Pipeline Project, which involved the construction of approximately 1.4 miles of new recycled water pipeline.
+The new pipeline expands recycled water service to the corridor along Manchester Avenue and South El Camino Real from Via Poco to Tennis Club Drive.

 OMWD’s recycled water is highly treated and used for non-domestic purposes.
 OMWD has adopted “Best Management Practices” to ensure that this water is used in a safe and responsible manner.
 First, irrigating with recycled water must take place during the late evening and early morning hours, when public contact is at a minimum.
 Second, OMWD staff actively oversees the use of the recycled water.